📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Do I need to include all drinks in the happy hour?

 No, focus on drinks with good margins.
 Beer and house wine work well.
-More expensive cocktails or premium spirits already have a lower pour cost, so you don't need to discount them further.
+Premium cocktails or top-shelf spirits already have lower pour costs, so discounting them further isn't necessary.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.